prevent an ADA lawsuit

 What is ADA website compliance?

-ADA website compliance refers to the process of making a website accessible to the disability community.
-All website visitors, regardless of ability, should be able to perceive, understand, navigate, and interact with a website.
+ADA website compliance involves making a website accessible to people with disabilities.
+It ensures that all visitors, regardless of their abilities, can perceive, understand, navigate, and interact with the website.

 What financial recourse should you expect if you aren’t ADA-compliant?